grzegorz-kraszewski/splitstring/README.md

 * `STRING` – string to split.
 Must be doubleqoted if contains spaces.
 If not specified, SplitString reads a line from the standard input and strips the newline character at end (if present) before processing.
 * `SEPARATOR` – a sequence of characters separating string parts.
 Optional, defaults to a single space.
 * `INDEX` – index of substring to output.
+Numeric argument.
 Positive numbers index from the start (0 is the first substring).
 Negative numbers index from the end (-1 is the last substring).
+Optional, defaults to 0.

 ## Results